steampixel/simplePHPRouter/README.md

 });
 ```

+## Testing
+* Clone or download this repo
+* Cd into the repo folder and run:
+* ```php -S 0.0.0.0:8080```
+* Than open your Webbrowser and navigate to http://localhost:8080

-## Something dows not work?
+## Something does not work?
-Dont forget to set the basepath in your index.php and .htaccess file.
+* Dont forget to set the basepath in your index.php and .htaccess file.
+* Enable mod_rewrite in your apache settings